hslu-aai/soundscape-generation/README.md

 ### Train Object Segmentation Network

-To train the network, run the follwing command.
+To train the network, run the following command.
 The hyperparameters epoch and batch size can be configured in the `docker-compose.yml` file.
-To load a pre-trained model specify its path in the `MODEL_TO_LOAD` variable, if the variable is `None` the model is trained from scratch.
+To load a pre-trained model, specify its path in the `MODEL_TO_LOAD` variable.
+If the variable is `None`, the model is trained from scratch.

 ```bash
 docker-compose up train_object_detection